aniwin/cfg-anisah-repository/Homework_week_5_6/Homework_week_5_6.md

 List of key requirements

-- Users should be able to see what movies are being screened, information about each movie, cinema venues and
+- Users should be able to see what movies are being screened, information about each movie and cinema venues
-- Users should be able to select screening dates and times
+- Users should be able to see screening dates and times
 - Users should be able to choose number of tickets and seating
-- Users should be able to sign up and login before booking tickets
+- Users must sign up and login before booking tickets
 - System to send them e-tickets and cancellations with an email or to user’s phone by SMS notifications
 - Creating a database to store payment data and for user queries